 Description: The student is familiarized with professional fiction writing through the short story, with a focus on idea generation, scene setting, characterization and plot.
 Other forms of fiction writing, appropriate to student needs and interests, such as gaming, screenplays, or works of various lengths, are discussed.
-Offered Fall Semester Annually.
 Cross-listed with ENGL 310 and IMED 320.
+Offered Fall Semester, annually.

-GEND 325 Consulting (3 semester hours)
+GEND 325 - Consulting